amatov/InstantaneousFlowTracker/README.md

-# InstantenousFlowTracker

-###### Sports stadiums' crowd monitoring via an automated system for detection of organized movements in human crowds
+### Sports stadiums' crowd monitoring via an automated system for detection of organized movements in human crowds

 ###### Analysis of unstructured high-density crowded scenes for video surveillance and crowd monitoring